wp-plugins/soliloquy-lite/readme.txt

 * <a href="http://soliloquywp.com/addons/carousel/" rel="friend" title="Soliloquy Carousel Addon">Soliloquy Carousel Addon</a> - transform your default WordPress slider into a responsive and easy-to-use carousel slider.

 == Changelog ==

+= 2.1.5 =
+* Fixed bug with setting config defaults.
+* Added support for new plugin icon in 4.0.
+* Compatibility updates for WordPress 4.0.

 = 2.1.4 =
 * Fixed bug where metadata modal would not close using the Esc key.